Frequently Asked Questions

 We are participating in the multifaceted effort to build fully European information and communications infrastructure.
 However, we also believe that the internet should remain open and interconnected globally, and inevitably, that means that we interact with technologies and services from around the world.

 Because we cannot do everything simultaneously, we have set priorities.
 We are focusing on social technologies because they are the primary online experiences through which many people discover and interact with information and others.
 We are focusing on open, decentralized protocols and standards because they foster choice, agency and diversity in these interactions.
+Our goal is to reclaim control of social media and our online public spaces, removing it from the hands of billionaires, foreign governments, or dominance by a single corporation.

 Why Eurosky and not Mastodon?